Sage-Bionetworks/portalsDocs/articles/doi.md

 ---
 title: "Digital Object Identifiers (DOIs) in Synapse"
 layout: article
-excerpt: Mint DOIs in Synapse to cite your research
+excerpt: Mint DOIs in Synapse to cite your research.
 category: howto
 ---